 Sleek and silver – Britain's futuristic victor in the World Air Speed Record

 This is the Fairey Delta 2, which in March 1956 became the last British aircraft to break the World Air Speed Record and the first in the world to exceed 1,000mph in level flight.
 Its intrepid pilot was Lieutenant Commander Peter Twiss, and the speed of 1,132mph – twenty miles a minute – was a stunning 310mph faster than the existing record, set the previous year by an American plane and pilot.

 Twiss was an outstanding former wartime Fleet Air Arm pilot.
 But his airmanship in wartime was evenly matched in peacetime, and the Fairey Delta 2 is central to his story.
 He was awarded the Queen's Commendation for Valuable Service in the Air for coaxing it back to its Boscombe Down, Wiltshire base from 30,000 feet when fuel starvation caused total engine failure and rendered it a potentially deadly high-speed glider.
 Twiss somehow managed an unpowered, wheels-up landing with no hydraulic pressure and the nose still in its undrooped position – a remarkable feat.
 This close shave did not shake his confidence that here was an aircraft capable of greatness, and so it proved.

-Two Fairey Delta 2s were built, both of them at the company's works in Stockport.
+Two Fairey Delta 2s were built, at the company's works in Stockport.
 The type's maiden flight took place on the 6th of October 1954.
 While much of the flight-test programme was conducted at the French aircraft manufacturer Dassault's airfield at Cazaux, not far from Bordeaux, for the record attempt a nine-mile-long course was established just inland of England's south coast, between Chichester and Ford, with the aircraft flying at 38,000 feet.